cathive/sass-java/README.md

 ### Supported platforms

-Currently only a few native platforms are supported:
+This is the list of platforms that are directly supported, because the dynamic library has been pre-compiled and bundled:

- * Linux x86-64
+- [x] Linux x86-64
+- [ ] Linux x86
+- [x] Mac OS X x86-64
- * Mac OS X (64 bit only)
+- [ ] Mac OS X x86
- * Windows x86-64
+- [x] Windows x86-64
- * Windows x86
+- [x] Windows x86

 If your desired platform / architecture is missing, feel free to open an issue and add a pre-compiled version of libsass for inclusion!